top of page

 If you are a U.S. citizen, you are able to file petitions for spouses, children, parents, and siblings.
 Lawful permanent residents are only allowed to file petitions for spouses and unmarried children.

-Marriage Green Card
+Marriage Green Card (Adjustment of Status)

 Spouses of U.S. citizens are considered immediate relatives and can apply without visa limits, often resulting in faster processing.
 In contrast, spouses of LPRs fall under the family preference category (F2A), which may involve waiting periods due to annual visa caps.